 These fish look like slender eels with a sucker like mouth instead of jaws.
 They spawn in small bush streams.

 Learn about New Zealand's five species of mudfish.
+They are are small, native freshwater fish regarded as a taonga (treasured) species to iwi.

 There are 12 species of galaxiid fish, which do not migrate as part of their life cycle.
 All but two are nationally threatened.